 The insurance carrier also challenged the lower court’s finding that the woman was totally and permanently disabled.
 It argued that evidence in the trial record showed that her condition had improved as much as 50 percent.
 The appellate court also disagreed with this challenge, stating that the insurer erroneously relied on testimony taken out of context from a medical expert presented at trial.
 The remainder of the medical expert’s testimony discussed his findings regarding the employee’s overall inability to function normally as a result of her injury.

 If you have suffered an injury while at work, you may be entitled to workers’ compensation benefits.
 In addition to receiving prompt medical treatment, it is important for you to understand the scope of your legal rights and whether your injuries are compensable.
-At the Law Offices of Michael O. Smith, we have guided many injured Massachusetts workers through the claims process with compassionate, responsive, and diligent legal advice.
+At the Mass Injury Group, we have guided many injured Massachusetts workers through the claims process with compassionate, responsive, and diligent legal advice.
 To schedule your free consultation, call us now at 617-263-0060 or contact us online.